-With the cost of living a constant concern, we’ve received many calls from our Members asking how they can be savvier when it comes to fuel consumption.
+With the cost of living a constant concern, we receive many calls from our Members asking for advice on fuel consumption.

-Here are six practical tips to get more distance for your dollar:
+Here are our six practical tips to help get more distance for your dollar:

 1. Keep your car in top condition